oasis-tcs/openc2-jadn/outline.md

 | **MapOf** | **table**: a map (#5) of pairs.
 In each pair the first item (key) is an integer id, the second item is the value. |
 | **Record** | **record**: an array of data items (#4). |

-### 4.3 M2M JSON Serialization:
+### 4.3 M-JSON Serialization:

-M2M JSON serialization rules represent JADN data types in a compact format optimized for machine-to-machine communication.
-They produce JSON instances identical to CBOR serialization using CDDL's JSON preface ([CDDL] Appendix E):
+Minimized JSON serialization rules represent JADN data types in a compact format optimized for machine-to-machine communication.
+They produce JSON instances identical to CBOR serialization using the JSON preface defined in [CDDL] Appendix E.
 1) Records are serialized as arrays
+2) Enumerated values are serialized as integers
-2) Object keys are serialized as integer ids in string format
+3) Object keys are serialized as integer ids in string format
-3) Binary values are serialized in Base64url format
+4) Binary values are serialized as Base64url strings

 As with CBOR,
-* Serialization options (e.g., /x) on Binary and Array types do not affect serialized values.
+* Serialization options (e.g., /x) do not affect serialized values.
 * The .ID suffix on Choice, Enumerated and Map types does not affect serialized values.

 | JADN Type | M2M JSON Serialization Requirement |